 Asian Water Lantern Festival

-This July—dates and locations to be finalized—get an exclusive first look at our Festival through a series of vibrant pre‑festival pop‑up events throughout the Niagara Region.
-Meet the artists up close, discover their creative process, and dive into free, hands‑on activities including artist‑led Asian calligraphy traditional and modern dance.
+This July, get an exclusive first look at our Festival through our pre-festival pop-up events.
+Meet the artists up close, discover their creative process, and dive into free, hands-on activities including artist-led Asian character writing.

 Wishes on the Water